 Starting a garden for the first time can be intimidating.
-Plants come in a variety of shapes and sizes and sometimes don’t have clearly labeled containers.
+You’ll need decide if you want to create a wildlife friendly habitat or grow your own food.
+Plants come in different shapes and sizes and sometimes they don’t even have clearly labeled containers.

 The Backyard Habitat Certification Program has a handy, interactive map to help you find native plants throughout our region at different times of year.
 This map highlights local nurseries and native plant sales so you can find the right plant for your specific garden.
 While shopping for native plants, you’ll likely find:

 Potted plants are what you often find when browsing your grocery store or nursery.
 These plants come in plastic or biodegradable containers filled with soil.
-Many types of plants are sold this way, from short-lived annuals to lasting perennials to larger trees and shrubs.
+Many types of plants are sold this way, from short-lived annuals to long-lasting perennials to larger trees and bushes.

 How to plant potted plants: